What is “Japanese?”

 Translation: An earthquake occurred this morning.

-Japanese is said to be a “topic-prominent” language because it prioritizes what is being talked about in its word order, but the topic doesn’t have to be stated over and over again.
+Japanese is said to be a “topic-prominent” language because it prioritizes what is being talked about in its word order, but the topic does not have to be stated over and over.
 In fact, it is often omitted after the first (few instances).
 It is also possible for more than one topic to exist simultaneously for various grammatical effects.

 The topic need not always be the same entity as the subject, but if they are the same, the subject cannot be stated to prevent redundancy.
 In its place lies an unspoken understanding that it is there.